-The global Covid-19 pandemic is a fundamental test of leadership for the energy industry.
-The World Energy Council is analysing the ongoing impact of the pandemic on energy as well as the responses and changing expectations of the worldwide energy industry, drawing on surveys of our global network of energy organisations in nearly 100 countries and the Council’s expertise in impartial and actionable energy futures thinking to provide.
+The global COVID-19 pandemic is a fundamental test of leadership for the energy industry.
+The World Energy Council is analysing the ongoing impact of the pandemic on energy as well as the responses and changing expectations of the worldwide energy industry, drawing on surveys of our global network of energy organisations in nearly 100 countries and the Council’s expertise in impartial and actionable energy futures thinking.

 - Sluggish global economy and increased inequalities within and between countries

 - Oil supply glut and oversupply of gas, weaker oil and gas prices

 - Stepped up climate change momentum in response to rising energy-related emissions

 IMMEDIATE IMPACTS AND ACTIONS